 The ASUS TUF Dash 15 isn't overly bulky or heavy, so it's relatively easy to carry around.
 Its power adapter is compact and lightweight.

 The serviceability is good.
 Accessing the internals is easy; you only need to remove 12 Philips screws and pry open the bottom panel.
 The plastic clips holding the panel feel sturdy and clip back into place without any issue.
-Unfortunately, there's only one storage slot.
+The two M.2 SSD slots support M.2 2280 PCIe Gen 4 NVMe SSDs but don't support SATA drives.
 The wireless adapter is likely user-replaceable due to its connector, but it's very hard to access.
 As such, we consider it non-replaceable.
 You can see the service manual here.

 The ASUS TUF Dash 15 is available with the following displays: